theyworkforyou/shineyoureye-prose/info/inec-nationwide-continuous-voter-registration-exercise.md

 Continuous Voter Registration (CVR) is an exercise meant for the registration of citizens who turned 18 years of age after the last registration exercise; or those who for one reason or another could not register in the previous exercises.

-The 2010 Electoral Act (as amended) mandates the Commission to carry out CVR nationwide and to make available to every political party within     60 days.
-After each year, the names of the addresses of each person registered during that year.

-In pursuance of this requirement, the Commission has developed the modality for the conduct of the Continuous      Voter Registration (CVR) exercise nationwide.

-The date for the commencement for the CVR exercise is Thursday, 27th April, 2017 at the INEC Local Government offices nationwide and remains continuous all year round.
+The  CVR exercise commenced on Thursday, 27th April, 2017 at the INEC Local Government offices nationwide and remains continuous all year round.

-**CVR CENTRES**: The Continuous Voter Registration shall be carried out in the Local Government Area offices or at such other locations within the Local Government Areas as may be designated by the Commission.
+**CVR CENTRES**: The Continuous Voter Registration shall be carried out in the Local Government offices or at such other locations within the Local Government as may be designated by the Commission.
 The list of such centres for the CVR Exercise shall be publicized in the Local Government Areas.

 **HOURS OF CVR**: The Continuous Voter Registration exercise will take place at the INEC Local Government offices and designated centres between the hours of 9.00am and 3.00pm daily, Mondays to Fridays, excluding public holidays.

 **DISPLAY OF PRELIMINARY REGISTER OF VOTERS (PRV)**: The Preliminary Register of Voters (PRV) shall be displayed for public scrutiny at registration Centres at the end of every quarter before printing of   PVCs.
 The Registration Area Officers (RAOs) will print the list of registered voters for the quarter and display same at the Registration Centres for 7 days.
-The Register shall be clearly marked Preliminary Register of Voters.

-The Commission has approved the redistribution of equipment for smooth kick off of the CVR Exercise and on the first day of the exercise, the Hon Chairman will

-flag-off the exercise in the FCT while the National Commissioner will flag-off the exercise at their various zones.

 The main activities for the Nationwide CVR are: